UK Fin Lab

 • Standard allowance based on household type and age band

-• Child elements, including the higher first-child amount where relevant
+• Child elements, including first-child rules where relevant

 • Disabled child additions